 Learn how to configure and install build for iOS simulators when using EAS Build.

-Running a build of your app in an iOS Simulator is particularly useful in managed apps to get the standalone (independent of Expo Go) version of the app running easily without needing to deploy to TestFlight or even have an Apple Developer account.
+Running a build of your app on an iOS Simulator is useful.
+You can configure the build profile and install the build automatically on the simulator.
+This provides a standalone (independent of Expo Go) version of the app running without needing to deploy to TestFlight or even having an Apple Developer account.

-To build your app for installation into an iOS Simulator, you can create a new profile in eas.json and set the ios.simulator
+To install a build of your app on an iOS Simulator, modify the build profile in eas.json and set the ios.simulator value to true:

 {